 A Guide to Rational Living (1975) suggests that it is our irrational thoughts and beliefs which are the root cause behind most of the emotional disturbances that we experience.
-The author, Albert Ellis (1913 – 2007) was one of the most influential psychotherapists to have lived.
-He pioneered Rational Emotive Behavior Therapy (REBT) which gained widespread popularity in the 1960s and is the foundation of this book.
+The author, Albert Ellis (1913 – 2007) pioneered Rational Emotive Behavior Therapy (REBT) which gained widespread popularity in the 1960s and is the foundation of this book.

 Addressing the misconception that many critics of rational therapy tend to hold, Ellis clarifies that adopting rationality is not synonymous with living a cold, unfeeling and mechanical existence.

 “Human emotion, sensitivity, creativity, and art are normally as rational as they could possibly be.”

 Some people perceive, move, THINK, and feel, whereas others perceive, move, think, and FEEL.
 The latter predominantly feel, whilst the former are those who predominantly think.